This is us

 Start your own game company or begin working in a studio within Sweden Game Arena's community

-The team at Sweden Game Arena is made up of members with diverse backgrounds, experiences and skills.
-Learn more about the team below.
+The team of Sweden Game Arena is made of members with diverse backgrounds, experiences and skills.

 Communicator at Sweden Game Arena

-Jennifer is the newest member of Sweden Game Arena, and joined the team in the beginning of 2020.
 Computer games, and games in general, are a new and unexplored field for her, as she has a background in internal and external communication in public administration and retail.
-She likes hanging out with friends and family, and… well, eating.
-Jennifer used to ride motocross when she was younger, which may be the reason why one of her favorite computer games as a child was Motocross Madness.
+She likes to hang out with friends and family, eat good food and watch terrible reality shows.

-Business Development Officer, Talent Attraction at the Municipality of Skövde
+Business Developer, Talent Attraction at the Municipality of Skövde

 Louise moved back to her hometown of Skövde in 2014, after living in Los Angeles for 15 years.
-In the U.S., she worked with convention logistics as Senior Manager, Client Services and Program Manager, which involved a lot of traveling.
-Because of that, she can find her way around most major cities in the U.S. Outside the office, Louise enjoys most activities involving friends and family – and dancing.
-She received her first game as a Christmas gift in 1983: Snoopy Nintendo Panorama.
-She played it so intensely the first night that she ended up feeling nauseous.
+In the U.S., she worked with convention logistics as Senior Manager, Client Services and Program Manager.
+Outside the office, Louise enjoys most activities involving friends and family – and dancing.

 Professor of Informatics at University of Skövde

-Per is one of the members of the team who’s been involved in Sweden Game Arena the longest.
-He started his career in academia as a middle school teacher, but became interested in computer science when he was asked to develop the computer science program at the University of Skövde in 2004.
+Per started his career in academia as a middle school teacher, but became interested in computer science when he was asked to develop the computer science program at the University of Skövde in 2004.
 In addition to his interest in computer games, he also enjoys exercising and all kinds of sports.
-One of Per’s earliest computer game memories involves a ping pong game and jealousy, when Per’s classmate got the game Pong in middle school.

 PhD Student at University of Skövde